andrewsrichardson/food-blog/src/pages/blog/chilli-paneer/chilli-paneer.md

     sizzle up the garlic and ginger until fragrant "
   - Add in the peppers and onions and let it cook off for about 5 minutes and then add in all the sweet and spicy sauce ingredients.
-Let it bubble and caramelise for another 5 minutes
+Let it bubble and caramelise for another 5 minutes on a medium heat
   - Add in the paneer and give it a good stir and to serve, sprinkle the coriander and spring onion on top and there you go !!
-Delicious!
+You can have as a super easy starter or bulk it out with some rice for a main - absolutely banging!
 tags:
   - Indian
 type: